rasp4you/rasp4you/README.md

 # rasp4you
 You can connect to Raspberrys located in your home network using a private domain without annoying router configuration.
 All services, also not http, are available from everywhere.
 Moreover all ip camera in the private network are easily and automatically available.
+Built-in camera module (if present) is mjpeg available.

 For install: